 What is the Kennedy-Lugar Youth Exchange and Study Program?

 The program officially launched in Kenya in 2008 in hopes to expand communication between the people of the United States and Kenya in order to promote mutual understanding and respect.
-Since then, over 220 Kenyan students have completed the YES program and now participate as alumni.
+Since then, over 250 Kenyan students have completed the YES program and now actively involved in community development as YES alumni.

 The YES program is administered in partnership with the U.S. Department of State by a consortium of non-profit organizations led by American Councils for International Education.
 In Kenya, AFS Kenya – Organization For Intercultural Education manages the YES program in partnership with the local U.S. Embassy, Public Affairs Office.